off2mxrs/portfolio2023/posts/sacramenknow.md

 ## Features
 Component layout and theme customizable from CMS to match the call to action with newsletter branding.

-- Form submissions handled through Umbraco controllers and forms.
+- Form submissions are handled through Umbraco controllers and forms.

-- Sign up data tracked via Mailchimp and Google Analytics GA4.
+- Signup data is tracked via Mailchimp and Google Analytics GA4.

 - Landing page includes a modal that displays a preview newsletter.